Urobotos/Sandworm/README.md

 - You don’t need to manually clean the nozzle or worry about filament residue. <br>
 - **Just slice and print** — the printer handles everything behind the scenes, such as: <br>
   Preheats the nozzle for homing, adjusting the bed tilt (`Z_TILT_ADJUST`) and taking an impression of the bed surface (`BED_MESH_CALIBRATE`) all automatically, to create a perfect first layer. <br>
+- If necessary, you can use the built-in brush on the bed to clean the nozzle, using the `Nozzle_Clean` macro.

 **Differences from standard printer setups:** <br>
 If you're performing manual Z-homing, it's a good idea to preheat the nozzle first.